 While the AirPods is the most popular pair of wireless earbuds around, it’s not the only pair available — and it definitely isn’t the best.
 There have been plenty of best Apple AirPods alternatives in the last few years, and some of them might be worth looking into.

-- Nothing Ear (a): The Nothing Ear (a) look and feel very similar to the AirPods Pro, but for a fraction of the price, $99.99 at Nothing.
+• Nothing Ear (a): The Nothing Ear (a) look and feel very similar to the AirPods Pro, but for a fraction of the price, $95 at Amazon.

 Frequently asked questions about the Apple AirPods (2nd generation)